hargrove-lab/QSAR/README.md

 - Gbm
 - matlib
 #### MATLAB == R2020a

+## Version note:
+In the following newer version, we decide to delete part of the codes that are not related to the core part of the QSAR baseline model construction.
+Deletion of these codes won't affect the construction of the baseline model but people might need them to perform classical model construction as compared to the baseline model.
+The codes relating to the following packages are going to be deleted:
+R packages:
+1. gbm (build gradient boost machine model)
+2. ggplot2 (visualization)
+3. ggfortify (visualization)
+4. rgl (3d visualization)
+5. tree (build tree-based model)
+6. randomForest (build rf model)
+7. matlib (matrix linear algebra)

+Python package:
+1. rdkit (calculate molecular fingerprints for similarity comparison)

 ## More Information
 For more information, please refer to our paper: <br>
 Cai, Z., Zafferani, M., Akande, O., & Hargrove, A. (2022).
 Quantitative Structure Activity Relationship (QSAR) study predicts small molecule binding to RNA structure.<br>